alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 ## Group4 Summary

-The core contribution of Group4 is that it identifies a blind spot of spectral matching: it aligns the response spectrum, but it does not necessarily align the power-potential channel.
+The core contribution of Group4 is that it identifies a blind spot of spectral matching: it aligns the response spectrum, but it does not necessarily align the power channel.
 It controls the appearance of the input in the design spectrum, but what the structure actually receives is the time packet, velocity push, Power Flow, interface work, and Frequency-Group Contact.
 This is why the spectrally matched group still shows clear displacement differences.

 ---

-# 8. Conclusion: Seismic Waves as Power-Potential Fields and Isolation Displacement as Interface Manifestation
+# 8. Conclusion: Seismic Waves as power Fields and Isolation Displacement as Interface Manifestation

 This article uses real experimental data from a spherical sliding isolation system to conduct the first empirical validation of Quantum Structural Mechanics.
 This work follows the most important finding of the original study: acceleration alone, or average spectral acceleration alone, cannot sufficiently explain isolation displacement.
 This article moves forward from that empirical result and attempts to explain how seismic waves pass through velocity, power flow, interface work, and Frequency Groups before manifesting as isolation displacement.

 The first conclusion is that the original data do support the statement that acceleration alone is insufficient.
 The summary figure across Case Groups Group1–4 shows that the Input Acceleration Peak has an extremely low relationship with the Measured IsoDisp Peak.
 When the analysis moves to Input Velocity Peak, the relationship becomes much clearer.
 This indicates that isolation displacement is related to velocity pulse, pushing capacity, and time duration.
 For an isolation system, a seismic wave must push the isolation layer into sliding over a period of time; a single acceleration peak cannot fully describe this process.

 The second conclusion is that the QSM viewpoint transformation is reasonable from the data.
 This article combines $a(t)$ and $v(t)$ into $P_{\mathrm{in}}(t)=a(t)v(t)$ to describe the Input-Side QSM Power Flow.
 This transformation moves the seismic input from a simple motion time history into an observable power flow.
 When this power flow is organized as a Power Packet and further enters the isolation interface to form $F_{\mathrm{interface}}(t)v_{\mathrm{rel}}(t)$ as Interface Power / Work Exchange, its relationship with displacement response becomes the clearest.
-This means the formation of isolation displacement must be read through input-side power-potential, interface exchange, and actual displacement response together.
+This means the formation of isolation displacement must be read through input-side power, interface exchange, and actual displacement response together.

 The third conclusion is that the frequency structure behind isolation displacement cannot be summarized by one effective frequency only. $f_{\mathrm{eff}}$ is important because it provides the entry scale of the isolation system.
 The data show that the actual response also contains continuous conversion among the QSM Power Frequency Group, Interface Frequency Group, and Displacement Response Frequency Group.
-The Figure 2 of each Case Group provides group-level evidence: Group1 shows how short-period pulses contact the effective-frequency family as time events; Group2 shows how medium-period pulses form large displacement through stronger Power Packets and harmonic entries; Group3 shows that non-pulse ground motions can still produce large displacement through a distributed broadband power-potential field; Group4 shows that spectrally matched records still preserve different power-potential paths.
+The Figure 2 of each Case Group provides group-level evidence: Group1 shows how short-period pulses contact the effective-frequency family as time events; Group2 shows how medium-period pulses form large displacement through stronger Power Packets and harmonic entries; Group3 shows that non-pulse ground motions can still produce large displacement through a distributed broadband power field; Group4 shows that spectrally matched records still preserve different power paths.

 The Frequency-Group Closure comparison in individual Diagnosis Figures is one of the most important validation results in this article.
 In many high-displacement cases, the displacement response frequencies are not randomly scattered.
 They form an orderly sequence near the original system effective frequency and its harmonics.
-This means the effective frequency of the isolation system can be understood as a family of power-potential entries.
+This means the effective frequency of the isolation system can be understood as a family of power entries.
 After the QSM Power Frequency Group of the seismic wave enters the system, it is selected and converted through the interface and finally manifests in the Displacement Response Frequency Group.
-The key point of the J panel is how the power-potential is received and converted along the effective-frequency family, forming an observable displacement response.
+The key point of the J panel is how the power is received and converted along the effective-frequency family, forming an observable displacement response.

 Therefore, the core QSM statement of this article can be summarized as follows:

-> For a structure, a seismic wave is a power-potential field passing through the system.
-When the structure cannot convert this field into a stable energy-flow channel, the power-potential forms work exchange at the interface and manifests as isolation displacement.
+> For a structure, a seismic wave is a power field passing through the system.
+When the structure this field cannot be converted into a stable energy-flow channel, the power forms work exchange at the interface and manifests as isolation displacement.

 This is also the main contribution of this article to the original experimental data.
 The original study has shown that acceleration alone cannot explain isolation displacement.
 This article further explains that velocity, power flow, interface work, and Frequency Groups together form a more complete path for reading the data.
 The value of QSM Power Flow is that it moves the seismic input from Input Motion to Power Packet, then to Interface Exchange, and finally to Frequency-Group Manifestation.
-This path allows us to describe more clearly how seismic power-potential enters the system, passes through the interface, contacts Frequency Groups, and finally becomes displacement.
+This path allows us to describe more clearly how seismic power enters the system, passes through the interface, contacts Frequency Groups, and finally becomes displacement.

 For engineering application, this means that future isolation-system evaluation should not only ask how large the input earthquake is.
-It should also ask how the seismic power-potential enters the system.
-If the isolation system can guide the input power-potential into channels, diversion, or dissipation, the displacement manifestation may be reduced.
-If the power-potential concentrates at the interface, the isolation layer may be pushed into large displacement.
+It should also ask how the seismic power enters the system.
+If the isolation system can guide the input power into channels, diversion, or dissipation, the displacement manifestation may be reduced.
+If the power concentrates at the interface, the isolation layer may be pushed into large displacement.

-This article therefore establishes the first real-data validation basis for Quantum Structural Mechanics: seismic waves can be read as power-potential fields, and isolation displacement can be read as the manifestation of power-potential after it passes through the interface.
+This article therefore establishes the first real-data validation basis for Quantum Structural Mechanics: seismic waves can be read as power fields, and isolation displacement can be read as the manifestation of power after it passes through the interface.

 ---